The Guilt Trip (film): Plot

-Afterwards, Ben reveals he does business in New Jersey and asks her to dinner.
+Afterwards, Ben reveals he does business in New York and asks her to dinner.
 Joyce, who has not been in a relationship since Andy's dad died years before, balks at the offer, so Ben merely leaves his number and asks her to call if she reconsiders.

 Andy and Joyce begin to genuinely enjoy each other's company afterwards, taking time to visit the Grand Canyon (which Joyce has always wanted to see), and having other adventures.

 In Las Vegas, Joyce has such a good time that she suggests Andy leave her while he visits San Francisco, forcing him to reveal that he chose the city so she could meet Andrew Margolis.
 Joyce is very distraught, having believed Andy solely invited her to spend time with her.

 Andy makes his pitch at the Home Shopping Network but finds that his science-based pitch bores the executives.
 Seeing Joyce, he takes her advice by talking about family safety, and drinking a large amount of it to prove his product will not harm children.
 The CEO shows genuine interest in selling ScieoClean on the Network.
 Jubilant, Andy and Joyce decide to visit Andrew Margolis's house.

 When they arrive, they meet Andrew's son, Andrew Margolis Jr., whom Andy mistook for the father.
 He reveals that his father died five years ago.
 Seeing Joyce's grief, he invites them inside.
 She asks if Andrew's father ever mentioned her, but he says he never did as he only confided personal information to their mother, who is in Florida.

 Andrew then introduces his sister, who is also named Joyce.
 Joyce is overjoyed, believing that you name your children after someone you cherished and want to remember.
 This makes her believe that she mattered to Andrew.

 Afterwards, they part ways at the San Francisco Airport: Andy to make his next sales pitch and Joyce back to New Jersey, where she arranges a date with Ben Graw.
 The two leave content, and much closer than they had been.